-A wooden shoe workshop, cheese-making farm, a bakery, and so many more museums, large and small, are located at Zaanse Schans.
+A wooden shoe workshop, a cheese-making farm, a bakery, and many more museums, large and small, are located at Zaanse Schans.

-Zaanse Schans is located close to Amsterdam and you have a few transport options.
-If you have a car, there is a large parking area available.
-The best way to see the Zaanse Schans depends on your personal preferences but the bus is the easiest way to get there.
+Zaanse Schans is located close to Amsterdam, and you have a few transport options.
+If you have or rent a car, a large parking area is available.
+The best way to visit it depends on your personal preferences, but the bus is the easiest way to get there.

 Bus to Zaanse Schans

-If you plan on using the bus more that day than consider buying a bus day pass.
+If you plan to use the bus more that day, consider buying a bus day pass.
 It’s 11,50 EUR and allows unlimited bus travel in a certain region.
-In this case, the ticket is named Zaanstreek.
-(Zaan region)
+In this case, the ticket is named Zaanstreek (Zaan region).

-The train from Amsterdam Centraal Station takes just 17 minutes and is very convenient.
-However, it is a 15-minute walk from the train station to the windmills so you might prefer taking the bus.
+The train from Amsterdam Central Station takes just 17 minutes and is very convenient.
+However, it is a 15-minute walk from the train station to the windmills, so you might prefer taking the bus.